Welcome to the Office of Academic Affairs

 Pierpont Community & Technical College is a member of the State Authorization Reciprocity Agreement (SARA).
 SARA allows students to take online courses offered by post-secondary institutions located in a different state.
 It is not mandatory that Pierpont Community & Technical College be a member of SARA.
 However, by doing so Pierpont can offer online courses to students who live outside West Virginia without reciprocity agreements with the state in which the student resides.
 As a student, if you would like to file a complaint regarding a SARA issue please complete this form by clicking here and submit it to AcademicAffairs@pierpont.edu.
 Pierpont Community & Technical College will work to ratify the situation.
 If the Office of Academic Affairs cannot establish a remedy within 30 working days of the initial notification, you may submit a complaint to the Community and Technical College System of WV by clicking here.

 Academic policies and procedures are located in the interactive Academic Catalog.
 Navigate to "Academic Catalog"; choose "Academic Information"; select "Academic Procedures".

 2. Probation/Suspension Policy

-2. Special Program fees and College fees approved by BOG and Council when fee affects all students 2016-2017
+2. Special Program fees and College fees tuition and fees and additional fees approved by BOG and/or WVCTCS Council 2017-2018

 3. Jeanne Clery Act Powerpoint- Dec 2013